Dry rot treatment: "Environmental" treatment of dry rot

 An example of the situation to which Stage 3 refers would be where a solid stone wall has become soaked due to a gutter becoming blocked and rainwater allowed to overflow down the wall for a period of time.
 Roof timbers may rest on top of the wall.
 Even when the ingress of water has been stopped and good ventilation established, it will take a considerable length of time for the wall to dry out.
 During this time, it is probable that there will be sufficient moisture present to allow fungal growth to continue.
-In this situation it will be necessary to isolate the timber from the masonry with DPC material.
+In this situation it may be necessary to isolate the timber from the masonry; doing so using products such as DPC material can actually trap moisture in the timber.
 Where the ends of timbers were originally built into a wall and have rotted, these may be cut off flush with the wall and reattached using joist hangers.

 Alternatively, the use of pastes and boron rods would be justified in this instance.
 "Preservative treatments may be essential in some situations if the spread of the fungus is to be restricted and critical timbers are to be protected while the structure dries."

 The environmental approach emphasises the need for continued monitoring to ensure that future building defects do not start a new outbreak of dry rot or reactivate a dormant one.
 While in a simple small building this may be accomplished by regular maintenance inspections, systems are available that can monitor a large building with readings from moisture sensors being remotely monitored by a computer.